Get insider access

 3. Apple

-Apple is an iconic American company producing consumer electronics like speakers, smartphones, and computers.
+Apple is an iconic American company that produces consumer electronics such as speakers, smartphones, and computers.
 Although their headphone lineup is much smaller than their competitors, their easily recognizable products have impacted the retail landscape.
 Their in-ears have a distinct, glossy white look that's been imitated by other manufacturers.
 They were also one of the brands that pushed true wireless products into greater popularity when they removed the headphone jack from their iPhones.
 Apple is also the best earbuds brand if you're already integrated into the Apple ecosystem because their products also boast a couple of extra features unique to iOS.
 Their wireless headphones have H1/H2 chips so that you can seamlessly pair them with iOS devices.
 Newer products support Spatial Audio, which reorients sound as you move your head in a virtual surround sound, on iOS/iPadOS 14 or later.
 Although their companion interface lacks an EQ or presets, if you have an up-to-date iOS device, you can access sound customization features via the 'Accessibility' tab.

 The Apple AirPods Pro (2nd generation) Truly Wireless are the best Apple headphones we've tested.
 These in-ears follow the Apple AirPods Pro Truly Wireless and have an even better ANC system than the original.
 They can easily cut out noise from passing traffic and noisy coworkers.
 Their default sound profile is warm, with more bass than the original Pro and a balanced mix that's versatile enough for most genres of music.
 While their nearly six-hour continuous battery life is short, their carrying case holds four additional charges, and the buds go into standby mode when not in use.
 If you prefer over-ear headphones, you may want to consider the Apple AirPods Max Wireless, which are premium noise cancelling headphones with a sleek aluminum design.
 However, they're heavy and can be fatiguing for long listening sessions.
+People who like the open-fit of the original AirPods can also consider the Apple AirPods 4 with Active Noise Cancellation Truly Wireless, which offer a non-intrusive fit while still filtering out the noises in your environment, though the ANC isn't as powerful as the AirPods Pro (2nd generation).

 See our review